digital-index-of-middle-english-verse/dimev/docs/documentation.md

   Data type: string
 - `description`.
 Descriptive commentary on the item.
   Data type: free text with mixed content (recursively mixed where allowed), including inline formatting and references to witnesses, scholarly publications, and other item records.
 - `descNote`.
-More descriptive commentary on the item, more limited in scope or importance.
+Descriptive commentary on the item, similar to the content of `description` but usually more limited in scope or importance.
   Data type: free text with mixed content like `description`.
 - `authors`.
 Any generally accepted author attributions for the item.
   Dubious attributions may be flagged with a question mark in the child element `suffix` (see below).